dbaldree/yiimp_install_scrypt/coin_examples/baddcoin/README.md

 # The following customisations where necessary for a fork of BITCOIN v0.20.
 ## this is due to RPC changes and Segwit activation.
 **Important:**
-Bitcoin core and any coins using v0.18+ must run xxxxcoind with -addresstype=legacy switch.
+Bitcoin core and any forked coins using v0.18+ must run xxxxcoind with -addresstype=legacy switch.
 Mining with BECH32 segwit addresses is not yet possible you must generate a legacy address for the pool to use.
 You do not need to run –deprecatedrpc=accounts.